multinet-app/multinet-docs/overview.rst

 You can see how the client works by going to https://multinet.app and giving it a try.
-To build your own development environment, either to host your own data locally, or to work on the codebases, see :ref:`quickstart`.
+To build your own development environment, either to host your own data locally, or to work on the codebases, see :ref:`developer_quick_start`.